xando/buzzy/docs/index.rst

 .. function:: buzzy.render.template(target, template, **context)

-   Renderer class to render file from a template.
+   Renderer class to render file from a template. **jinja2** package is required

    :param target: name of the destination file
    :param template: jinja2 template located in the **TEMPLATE_DIR**